This overview map shows a basin that is home to over 80 million people.

 For efficiency, proportionality and subsidiarity, the management of the DRBD is based on three levels of coordination: International (“basin-wide” or “roof level”), national/sub-basin, and sub-unit level (within a country).
 The DRBD’s interconnectedness shown on the map, makes it clear how achieving essential it is to foster and secure ongoing coordination and cooperation between all ICPDR member states.

 - Map 1: DRBD Overview (2.1 MB)

 The Danube River Basin is Europe's second largest river basin, with a total area of 801,463 km².
 It is the world's most international river basin, flowing through the territory of 19 countries.
 The ecosystems of the Danube River Basin are highly valuable in environmental, economic, historical and social terms, but they are subject to increasing pressure and serious threats of pollution from agriculture, industry and cities.

 19 countries share the Danube River Basin, which makes it the world’s most international river basin.
-More than 81 million people of different cultures and languages call the Danube Basin their home.
+79 million people of different cultures and languages call the Danube Basin their home.
 For centuries they have been interconnected through the widely ramified water system of the Danube.
 All countries sharing over 2,000 km² of the Danube River Basin, as well as the European Union, are contracting parties of the ICPDR.